BREAKFAST SAUSAGE BISCUIT GRAVY CASSEROLE

 Jason, this is everybody.
 Everybody, Jason my husband.

 Jason my husband, who thinks it would be tremendously cool, you know as a side-hobby of this nocturnal creature, to invest every possible weekend-mornings on the driving-range together on his visions to become… the couple who golfs.
 Jason my husband, who thinks it would be only fitting as our retirement blueprints, for me to finally open and run a restaurant/his personal whisky bar, and simultaneously, without saying of course, raise a whole ranch of organic kettles on the side.
+Does he not realise how much more hard work this would be?
+Not only would I have to work that extra bit harder, but I would also have to look at getting lawyers involved (like whitcomb, selinsky, pc) and he said it would be fun!
 Jason who doesn’t cook, but for the life of him, cannot understand why this house doesn’t serve freshly baked bar nuts.
 Jason who thinks, since I already bake cookies and make pies, why not start producing, from scratch…

 … our very own sausages.